MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 ## Troubleshooting

-To create a PowerShell Direct session on a virtual machine,
-* The virtual machine must be running locally on the host and booted.
-* You must be logged into the host computer as a Hyper-V administrator.
-* You must supply valid user credentials for the virtual machine.
-* The host operating system must run Windows 10, Windows Server Technical Preview, or a higher version.
-* The virtual machine must run Windows 10, Windows Server Technical Preview, or a higher version.

-You can use the [Get-VM](http://technet.microsoft.com/library/hh848479.aspx) cmdlet to check that the credentials you're using have the Hyper-V administrator role and to see which VMs are running locally on the host and booted.

 There are a small set of common error messages surfaced through PowerShell direct.
+Here are the most common, some causes, and tools for diagnosing issues.

 ### Error:  A remote session might have ended
 Error message: